open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 - Some OpenTelemetry propagation SDK components do not propagate unrecognized trace flags.

-It is this third point which strongly suggests treating the Random flag as advisory in nature, that OpenTelemetry components presume TraceIDs are random by default.
-After the first and second points have been addressed and new code has been widely deployed, we may reconsider this recommendation.
+These points, taken together, means there will be a long delay before the Random trace flag functions as intended in ther OpenTelemetry tracing ecosystem.
+This is the reason why Head Samplers (inside tracing SDKs) are required to set the flag and respect its meaning, while Tail Samplers (inside Collectors) are not recommended to make use of the flag.

 ##### Requirement: Head Samplers set required randomness in TraceID

-Head Samplers (i.e., trace SDKs) SHOULD by default generate the 56 random bits specified by the W3C Trace Context Level 2, along with the Random flag, when generating new TraceIDs.
+Head Samplers (i.e., trace SDKs) SHOULD by default generate the 56 random bits specified for TraceIDs by the W3C Trace Context Level 2, and set the Random trace flag, when generating new contexts.

 ##### Requirement: Tail Samplers assume random TraceIDs

 Tail Samplers SHOULD ignore the W3C Trace Context Level 2 Random flag when interpreting span data.
+This is a compromise

 When there is an explicit R-value set, the Sampler will anyway disregard the Random flag.
 However, when there is no explicit R-value